singh1114/best/_posts/2020-04-12-beginners-guide-to-classification-decision-trees-sklearn.md

 Of course, we can't use RSS in classification trees.

 We have similar terms in Classification trees that we can use.
 We can choose either one of these.
-These terms are used to quantify the split that we made.
+These terms are used to quantify the split that we make for choosing the feature as the node of the tree.

 1. Classification Error rate
 2. Entropy